- Energy-efficient living

 You may be able to reduce the number of toxic products you throw out by thinking about and changing your shopping habits.
 You may also be able to re-use or recycle many chemical products.

-Up to 40 per cent of waste that goes to landfills in Australia comes from building material waste; so actions we take to minimise building waste can have an enormous impact.
+Around 7 million tonnes (35 per cent) of waste that goes to landfills in Australia comes from building material waste; so actions we take to minimise building waste can have an enormous impact.
 When building or renovating, it's important to plan carefully, build only what you need, select your materials carefully and reuse or recycle wherever possible.

 Electronic waste or e-waste includes electronic products that we no longer want such as computers, televisions, home entertainment systems, printers, faxes and mobile phones.